-The Department has been working with the EPA to address prior listings for Biology and Habitat.
-As new stressor analyses and other data and information become available, appropriate measures will be taken to address these listings.
-Where no specific pollutant can be determined, the Department will delist those segments (move to category 4b or 4c as needed) and address water quality issues through restoration and other efforts as funding is available.
-If specific pollutants can be determined, TMDLs or other actions will be taken to address those pollutants.
+The Department has been working with EPA Region 3 in an effort to address longstanding listings for Biology and Habitat.
+As new or updated stressor analyses, data and other information become available, appropriate measures will be taken to address these listings.
+Where no specific pollutant can be determined, the Department will delist those assessment units (move to category 4B or 4C as needed) and address water quality issues through restoration and other efforts as funding is available.
+If specific pollutants can be determined, TMDLs, Advance Restoration Plans (ARPs) or other actions will be taken to address those pollutants.